Yunqi Hong

 yunqihong@ucla.edu

-I am a second-year PhD student in the Computer Science Department at UCLA, advised by Prof. Cho-Jui Hsieh.
+I am a third-year PhD student in the Computer Science Department at UCLA, advised by Prof. Cho-Jui Hsieh.

 My research focuses on LLM post-training and multimodal reasoning.
-I am currently working on LLM reinforcement learning, reward modeling, and text-to-image generation.
+I am currently working on LLM reinforcement learning, reward modeling, SFT data curation, and Regression-aware LLM finetuning.
 I am particularly interested in understanding and mitigating failure modes in optimization, such as reward hacking, distribution shift, and evaluation bias, and in designing scalable methods that improve model performance using limited or unlabeled data.
-Previously, I explored topics in LLM automatic prompt optimization, model interpretability, scalable graph adversarial attacks, graph representation learning, and recommender systems.
+Previously, I explored topics in Text-to-Image RL, LLM automatic prompt optimization, model attribution, scalable graph adversarial attacks, graph representation learning, and recommender systems.

 I also collaborate with Prof. Neil Y.C.
 Lin on interdisciplinary projects, including applying LLM-driven methods to biomedical research, such as medical image analysis and drug prediction with LLMs.